-Insurers are exposed to both physical risk and transitional risk of climate change, as they play critical roles in underwriting, as well as financing coastal properties (i.e., through mortgage lending).
+Insurers are exposed to both physical risk and transitional risk of climate change, as they play critical roles in underwriting as well as financing coastal properties (i.e., through mortgage lending).
 Although insurers can mitigate physical risks associated with climate change by revising underwriting standards upon renewing insurance contracts, the effect of transitional risk on their assets is less clear as many insurers invest in long-term illiquid assets.

-Flooding is one of the most ubiquitous natural disasters in the U.S., and its impact may be exacerbated by climate change, coastal buildup, or sea level rise (SLR).
-SLR is one of the most salient and quantifiable long-run climate change risks today.1 In markets involving sophisticated investors or buyers, even if SLR-induced inundation does not happen in 10 or 30 years, economic damages may occur because of the uncertainty and the forward-looking nature of market participants.
+Flooding is one of the most ubiquitous natural disasters in the U.S., the impact of which may be exacerbated by climate change, coastal buildup, or sea level rise (SLR).
+SLR is one of the most salient and quantifiable long-run climate change risks today.
+In markets involving sophisticated investors or buyers, even if SLR-induced inundation does not happen in 10 or 30 years, economic damages may occur because of the uncertainty and the forward-looking nature of market participants.
 Today, life insurers, along with banks and commercial mortgage-backed securities (CMBS) lenders, originate the vast majority of commercial real estate (CRE) loans (Glancy et al., 2022).
-A high percentage of insurers' CRE lending is concentrated in the 20 to 30 largest metropolitan areas in the country (Davis, 2018).2 Our calculation suggests that 45% of loan values originated by life insurers to potentially significant physical and transitional risks from climate change.
+A high percentage of insurers' CRE lending is concentrated in the 20 to 30 largest metropolitan areas in the country (Davis, 2018).
+Our calculation suggests that 45% of loan values originated by life insurers in 2019 are located in areas within 30 kilometers of the coast, which expose life insurers to potentially significant physical and transitional risks from climate change.